 Sometimes we have had heartache because of a tragedy that broke us and jolted us to the core.
 We can't walk forward, We can’t move past today.
 We are stuck.

 Sometimes we paralyze ourselves to the point we “break” our future.
 What I mean by that, for example, my anxiety held me bound, it imprisoned me to move forward sometimes with my dreams but other times most of the time - with my daily routine.
+I could not do simple daily routines to move forward or short term goals.
+I was haunted by my own anxiety.

 As I place each broken piece of glass, each shard or sliver of glass into a new creation.
 I think that was some phase of my life that hurt.
 That one was a gouge in my path, this shard was the time I couldn’t tell anyone what was happening in my home.
 Or that piece represents the pain of abuse.
 Or this piece represents the unfulfillment of my dream.
 Or that shard symbolizes how I reacted to him.
 Or this symbolizes the emptiness I had.